worship services are at 10:30 am

 What does a typical worship service include?

 Communion?
 Our communion table is open to all who profess to be Christians.
 We understand if your background does not allow for you to partake in that sacrament with us, we still love you and want to worship with you.
-As a congregation we take Communion the first Sunday of each month.
-(And Pastor adds a bonus one in every now and again.)
+As a congregation we take Communion usually on the first Sunday of each month and we have additional communion services every now and again.
 Pastor will give an explanation and blessing of why we enact the Lord's Supper.
 Then the congregation takes the elements back to their seats.
 Then everyone eats and drinks in unison.
 Both grape juice and red wine are offered.

 What should I wear?
 At Faith, we have a come as you are policy.
 Our pastor has a streak of blue in her hair... but she dresses up to preach.
 Many men wear button down shirts.
 Some women wear dresses or skirts.
 Jeans and t-shirts are often worn as well.
 In the summer it can get hot... so please dress appropriately for the weather!